conan-io/conan-io.github.io/_posts/2019-09-27-package-id-modes.markdown

 ---
 layout: post
 comments: false
-title: "Package ID modes: how to summarize all your project information"
+title: "Package ID modes: control the ABI and the traceability of your dependencies"
 ---

 As we explained in our previous blog post about